KDVN/doc/kdvn_openerp_guide.rst

 The related actions (quick links) are:
-	Contract to client: a quick link to related contract (to client) of that quotation Payment from client: a quick link to above contract’s payment description
+	Contract to client: a quick link to related contract (to client) of that quotation Payment from client: a quick link to above contractâ€™s payment description
 	Job: a quick link to the job that the quotation belongs to.